MEMORIES FROM OUR TRIP TO OCEANIA / ASIA / SOUTH AMERICA AND AFRICA

 - Accidentally wearing my bathroom slippers into the classroom

-- Being scolded at when I moved my food in a different position than the kids are used to
+- Being scolded at when I moved my food in a different position than the kids

 - Watching the kids use their tiny sets of chopsticks